 Trade brings significant benefits to consumers and businesses in Europe, the US and around the world.
+Trade is the engine of growth for the EU economy.
+EU exports of goods grew more significantly more quickly than the bloc's GDP over the period from 2009 to 2019 (58.1% versus 16.5%).
 Today, the EU is the world's largest trading bloc and the largest exporter of manufactured goods and services.
 This is a success story built on a commitment by the EU to open, rules-based and sustainable trade with investment from global partners.
 However, this multilateral trading system has been confronted with major challenges, calling into question its effectiveness and the WTO's ability to guarantee the respect of international trade rules.